tinkererthinker/blog/source/content/Clippings/Thread by @Anagramaban.md

 "I will go forward with the framing that I’m setting up someone better-suited to solve this problem" 💯

 this is the way.
 Do the most important work until someone more competent takes over.
 No one is coming to save us

+---

+For example, Jack Dorsey first had the idea for Twitter in 2000, but it wasn’t until 2006 that he found himself in the fortunate situation of being part of a talented team at Odeo that could help him build it.